lamg/pmproxy/README.md

 - Requests made from an IP with a logged user, but with consumed quota are redirected to the web interface.

 - Requested amount of data increases the user's consumption.
-The increment of user's consumption isdetermined by adding to the current user's consumption a product of a number by the downloaded amount of data.
-The number is determined according parameters like user's IP, user's remaining quota, user's data available on Active Directory, the time the request is made.
+The increment of user's consumption is determined by adding to the current user's consumption a product of a number by the downloaded amount of data.
+The number is determined according parameters like user's IP, requested URL, user's data available on Active Directory, the time the request is made.
 A negative number means the request must be denied.

 ## Response processing